Hello and Welcome, to the first Altrui/Apricity Newsletter!

 We hope that you are all safe and well during what is proving to be extremely challenging times for everyone.
 Perhaps you’ve managed a staycation, joined a virtual party or have been able to let your hair down in other ways as we are sure that you may well have needed to over the past months!

-In this newsletter, and others to follow every quarter, we hope to update, uplift and provide you with information about what is happening with egg donation and in the world of IVF and fertility, which we hope you will find interesting and helpful.
+In this newsletter, and others to follow every quarter, we hope to update, uplift and provide you with information about what is happening with egg donation in the UK and in the world of IVF and fertility, which we hope you will find interesting and helpful.

 Changes at Altrui with Apricity

 There are some changes in the world of Altrui, with Jane Holman and Abbie Garlick now joining Kate and Sarah, so a little info on who you will get to know – if you haven’t met or seen them in action already!

 Jane is highly experienced having worked at a very senior level in fertility for many years.
 Altrui as a company is well known to her, with many people having been under her care in different clinics, and she has joined Altrui as the lead.
 She is the consummate professional, totally dedicated and absolutely reliable – just the person to look after you and the Altrui team going into the future.

 Onto Abbie!
 Abbie has recently joined us, taking on the role of administrator, and supporting the rest of the Altrui team.
 From our end we take our hats off to her, joining a team in this virtual world with all our technology to master is certainly challenging, but we know she’s up for this and you will get to talk with her at some time or another.